• Skip to primary navigation

 Why should I spatchcock the chicken for this recipe?

-Can I use different vegetables for the sheet pan roast?
+Can I use different vegetables for this sheet pan meal?

 How do I know when the chicken is done?